-As social care for vulnerable people, whether inside or outside institutions, is increasingly prioritized on the political agenda, I aim to bring together a cross-disciplinary network of scholars, healthcare professionals, service users, and activists in order to find answers to these questions.
-Together, we will provide current inquiries, policy-makers, health workers, clinicians, and social scientists with valuable historical context that can deepen our knowledge of this pressing social issue.
+As social care for vulnerable people, whether inside or outside institutions, is increasingly prioritized on the political agenda, I am reaching out to scholars, healthcare professionals, service users, and charities in order to provide historical context that can help deepen our knowledge of this pressing social issue.

 Dr Louise Hide is a Wellcome Trust Fellow in Medical Humanities.
 If you would like to get in touch, please email: email@example.com